-AJ Johnson (email / LinkedIn) – 8 Bit Horse Managing Editor, Writer
+AJ Johnson (email) – 8 Bit Horse Managing Editor, Writer

 AJ is the Managing Editor and primary content creator for 8 Bit Horse and also is the writer of the dialogue for Weapon of Choice, Explosionade, Serious Sam: Double D, and Serious Sam: Double D XXL.
 He has worked on a number of writing projects, including a comic book series which is currently under development, and he is entertaining offers for other projects (email to request writing samples, etc.).
 AJ has over three decades of gaming experience, and knows more about video games than is legally tolerated in most states.

-Nathan Fouts (email / LinkedIn) – President of Mommy’s Best Games, Co-founder of 8 Bit Horse
+Nathan Fouts (email) – President of Mommy’s Best Games, Co-founder of 8 Bit Horse

-Nathan is the one responsible for bringing you the best 2D action games available on the Xbox 360, and he has a love for 2D gaming in general, which should be readily apparent to anyone who has played one of his games.
+Nathan is the one responsible for bringing you some of the best 2D action games available on the Xbox 360 and PC, and he has a love for 2D gaming in general, which should be readily apparent to anyone who has played one of his games.
 Nathan is the creator of:

 - The award-winning Weapon of Choice - A high-octane, goo-spilling, gun-blasting romp through beautiful alien-infested environments

 - Shoot 1UP - A 1UP-frenzied shmup with up to 30 player-controlled ships, featuring giant alien bosses and dangerous nakedness